How to Swim with Whales Safely: Expert Tips for an Unforgettable Experience

 matt lim with whales.jpg

-Let the whales control the interaction.
+Let the Whales Control the Interaction

-Swimming with humpback whales is never on our terms and the amount of interaction is up to the whales.
+Swimming with humpback whales is never on our terms, and the amount of interaction is up to the whales.
 That’s why we always proceed with caution when we’re lucky enough to see these majestic creatures in the wild.

-If they don’t want to swim with us, they will not approach or just continue swimming on their way.
+If they don’t want to swim with us, they will not approach or continue swimming on their way.
 If they approach us, we stay calm and let them come to us.
-If they decide to play, you’ll know immediately, as their behavioural changes will indicate a desire for an interaction-- swimming closely, doubling back, swimming under us, surfacing next to us, etc.
+If they decide to play, you’ll know immediately, as their behavioral changes will indicate a desire for an interaction-- swimming closely, doubling back, swimming under us, surfacing next to us, etc.

-Don’t touch the whales.
+Don’t Touch the Whales

 Avoiding contact also protects whales, and it is best if whales remain far away from boats as accidents with shipping vessels kills numerous whales each year.
 It’s generally never acceptable to touch a wild animal.